learningequality/kolibri-docs/docs/learn.rst

 #.
 Click :guilabel:`CREATE AN ACCOUNT` button on :ref:`Kolibri sign in page <sign_in_page>`.
 #.
 Type in your chosen username and password (twice).
 #.
+Click the *Usage and privacy* link to read more information about who will have access to your personal information.
+#.
+Click the :guilabel:`CONTINUE` button.
+#.
+Select your birth year and gender.
+This information is optional, and you can choose not to provide it.
+#.
 Click the :guilabel:`FINISH` button.

 When page reloads you will see the Learn page with Kolibri channels.